learnk8s/learnk8s.io/src/k8bit/content.md

 Nothing in life lasts forever.

-The request could be terminated for a variety of reasons.
+**The request could be terminated for a variety of reasons.**

 Perhaps the API was restarted, or the load balancer between you and the API decided to terminate the connection.

-You should handle this case when it happens.
+You should handle this edge case — when it happens.

-If you decide to reconnect, you should reconnect from the last update.
+And when you decide to reconnect, you should reconnect from the last update.

 _But how do you know what was the last update?_

 Again, the `resourceVersion` field is here to the rescue.

-Since each update has a `resourceVersion` field, you should always store the last one you saw.
+Since each update has a `resourceVersion` field, you should always store the last one you saved.

 If the request is interrupted, you can initiate a new request to the API starting from the last `resourceVersion` field that you saw.